When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Numerical illustrations

 Consider a household with a house worth \$500,000.
 Their wealth corresponds to 30\% of the value of the house, that is, \$150,000.
 The house is built in a flood plain with a 1-in-50-year chance of severe flooding ($\lambda=1/50$).
 Such an event will happen at least twice in a lifetime (of 80 years) with probability 48\%.

 Should such a flood occur, damages to the house follow the distribution in \eqref{E_losses}, with $\nu=1/350,000$.
 This means $E[Y_i] = \$266,122$, and the probability of a complete write-off is $\Pr[Y_i=L]=24\%$.
-Importantly, a large amount of loss density is in its tail, which will naturally favor an excess-of-loss cover over a parametric cover.
+Importantly, a large amount of loss density is in its tail, which will naturally favor an excess-of-loss cover over a parametric cover; see also Remark \ref{R:severity_scope}.

 This set-up corresponds to a realistic flood risk scenario.
 In Ipswich (Queensland, Australia), a 1-in-50-year event corresponds to a gauge at 18.7m in its CBD \citep{QRA19}.
 This is a similar level to that observed in the 2011 floods in this region, which saw many homes completely written off.